annevogel13/gentle_vegetable/javascript_ex/javascript_ex.md

         ul.appendChild(li);
     ``
     ***Note this is one of the ways to do it, want more of challenge?
 Try to use the function [array.forEach](https://www.w3schools.com/js/js_array_iteration.asp#:~:text=JavaScript%20Array%20forEach()) function.

+## Exercise 4
+In the beginning of these exercises we created the function remove_veggie(..) .
+Now we are going to make some changes and implement this feature in the website.
+Start by :
+* creating a new function called fixDisplayList(listId) ``
+    // find list to fix
+    var item = document.getElementById(listId);
+    // set all text within this element to '' item.textContent = '';
+  ``

+* adding an color argument
+* create a switch statement which makes the difference between the 4 colors.

+***Don't forget to add a default case***

+* now lets add for each list buttons in the html page
+* give the onclick property the following text :
+    ``onclick="remove_veggie(green_veggies, true, 'green'); ``

+* style the button with css however you like ;)